ilri/cgspace-submission-guidelines/content/terms/cg-identifier-dataurl/index.md

 ---
-title: 'URL for data file'
+title: 'URL for related data file'
 field: 'cg.identifier.dataurl'
 slug: 'cg-identifier-dataurl'
 description: 'A URL for any associated data file(s), in a repository for example.'